SoYoungHa/MyPapersShare/Notes/README.md

-this is a directort about my reading notes.
+# this is a directory about my reading notes.